9 Forex Social Networks You Should Use

 FXstat is quite similar to Myfxbook, but it only allows you to connect with MT4.
 If your brokerage uses other trading platforms, it might not be the right choice for you.

-That said, it is a viable choice for showing off your firm’s forex skills, and some users will likely prefer FXstat’s interface.
+That said, it is a viable choice for showing off your firm’s best MT4 based managed accounts, and some users will likely prefer FXstat’s interface.

-TradingView does not integrate with a trading platform.
-Instead, it allows you to publish your ideas about what the market will do along with the charts that lead you to those ideas.
-Traders can follow you and see which of your ideas played out accurately.
+TradingView allows you to publish your ideas about what the market will do, along with the charts that lead you to those ideas.
+Traders can follow your accounts and see which of your ideas played out accurately.

 Forex Factory is a forum and news website that claims to have over one million monthly site visitors.
 Forum topics include trading systems, trading journals, broker discussion, and more.
-It is a good idea to have an account with this site simply to respond to any complaints about your firm that show up there.
+It is a good idea to have an account with this site simply to respond to any complaints about your firm that show up there and to manage your reputation.

 Forex Factory requires anyone who makes money by providing a service or product to traders to designate themselves as a Commercial Member and to be upfront about their services if asked.
 If you are a commercial member, you can post content in the Commercial Content section to advertise specific aspects of your service.